Kaiserslautern: World War II

 In World War II, Allied bombing destroyed more than 85% of Kaiserslautern.
-Today 25% of Kaiserslautern is made up by buildings from before 1945.
-The railway and several main roads were primary targets, with the heaviest attacks occurring on 7 January 11 August, and 28 September 1944.
-On 20 March 1945, as the last of the 1st Army crossed the Rhine at Remagen, the U.S. 80th Division, 319th Infantry, part of the 3rd US Army, seized Kaiserslautern without resistance.
+Today 25% of Kaiserslautern is made up of buildings from before 1945.
+The railway and several main roads were primary targets, with the heaviest attacks occurring on 7 January, 11 August, and 28 September 1944.
+On 20 March 1945, as part of Operation Undertone, as the last of the 1st Army crossed the Rhine at Remagen, the U.S. 80th Division, 319th Infantry, part of the 3rd US Army, seized Kaiserslautern without resistance.
+American forces would occupy the city until July 1945, when it was transferred to their French counterparts.

 The city became part of the French occupation zone after the Second World War.
 The establishment of the state of Rhineland-Palatinate was ordered on 30 August 1946 as the last state in the western occupation zones by ordinance No. 57 of the French military government under General Marie-Pierre Kœnig.
 Little reconstruction took place until the currency reform of 1948.
-The pace of the economy remained slow until 1952, when construction for newly established garrisons of American troops brought economic growth to the area.
+The pace of the economy remained slow until 1952, when construction for newly established garrisons of American troops, in particular the nearby Ramstein Air Base, brought economic growth to the area.

 Unexploded ordnance from WWII continues to be discovered in and around Kaiserslautern.
-In May 2012 an unexploded 250 lb Allied bomb was found, buried deeply and reportedly covered by water pipe, during a construction project in the downtown area of the city.
+In May 2012, an unexploded 250 lb Allied bomb was found, buried deeply and reportedly covered by a water pipe, during a construction project in the downtown area of the city.
 On 5 September 2013, another WWII bomb was found during construction near the train station in Enkenbach-Alsenborn.

 Cold War era

-In the late 1940s, Kaiserslautern area became the largest U.S. garrison outside the United States (Kaiserslautern Military Community).
+In the late 1940s, the Kaiserslautern area became the largest U.S. garrison outside the United States (Kaiserslautern Military Community).
 On 14 November 1956, a U.S. Air Force F-86 fighter jet crashed into the district office in the Burgstrasse / Maxstrasse area.
-In addition to the pilot, two civilians were killed, and numerous wounded.
+In addition to the pilot, two civilians were killed, and numerous others were wounded.

 With the incorporation of the previously independent communities of Dansenberg, Erfenbach, Erlenbach, Hohenecken, Mölschbach, Morlautern and Siegelbach on 7 June 1969, Kaiserslautern became a city.
 The University of Kaiserslautern was founded in 1970.

 Industry flourished around the time of the first oil crisis (1973).
 In the 1970s, many industrial companies went through a crisis.
 In 1981, the spinning mill went bankrupt; Pfaff and Opel fired employees.
 The downsizing of the American garrison and the withdrawal of the French garrison cost more jobs.

+21st Century

+In 2002, renovations of the Fritz-Walter-Stadion began, concluding in 2006 ahead of the 2006 FIFA World Cup.
+In 2015, a mall called "K-in-Lautern", opened.

+During the COVID-19 pandemic, a joint German-US response to the crisis was carried out in the city.
+The city's economy recovered well after the pandemic, hosting its first local Pride parade and Oktoberfest in 2025.